 - Once your vegetables are sautéed to your liking remove from the heat, then add the squash noodles and mix together well

-- Serve with a drizzle of sunflower oil if you like
+- Serve with a drizzle of toasted sesame oil

 You may substitute the Chinese Long Bean for Green Bean